haydemtzl/starlingx/patch_elimination/01_sriov_pt_functionality.md

   - grub2-mkconfig -o /boot/grub2/grub.cfg
 - echo ${num_of_ports} > /sys/class/net/${interface}/devices/sriov_numvfs
   - sriov_numvfs
+    - The number of VFs configured on the interfaces port; only applicable if ifclass : pci-sriov where only a single port is associated with the interface.
+    - Where it is found?
       - neutron
       - stx-config
       - stx-gui
       - stx-integ
       - stx-metal

 API